As a member-owned financial cooperative, we're in this together.

 Mid Oregon's primary purpose is to meet the financial needs of our members.
 If you are experiencing any financial impacts due to interruptions in your work or pay schedules as a result of this health emergency, please contact us.
 We have a variety of additional solutions to help you stay on track toward your financial goals, including

-- Skip-A-Payment option for your Mid Oregon loans
+- Skip-A-Payment option for your Mid Oregon loans (you can also initiate a skip payment on an eligible loan when logged into Digital Banking)

 - Short-term Emergency Loans, including our CARE Loan